MattWindsor91/roslyn/concepts/docs/tour.md

 with `O(1)` lookup given a position in the collection have trivial enumerators, which must be wired up separately for each instance.

-Thankfully, derived instances mean we can break down the implementation of a large concept by using smaller concepts.
-So, if we have the following concept for looking up items in a collection by their index:
+Derived instances mean we can break down the implementation of a large concept by using smaller concepts.
+Suppose we have the following concept for looking up items in a collection by their index:

     public concept CIndexable<TColl, TElem>
     {
-        TElem At(TColl c, int i);
+        TElem At(this TColl c, int i);
     }

-And the following concept for looking up the length of a collection:
+Suppose we also have the following concept for taking length of a collection:

     public concept CCountable<TColl>
     {
-        int Count(TColl c);
+        int Count(this TColl c);
     }

 We can create a generalised `CEnumerable` instance capturing the standard